The LLEP Board

 In June 2012, I was awarded an OBE in the Queens Honours List for contribution to sport and the Community and in 2014, I was appointed a Professor of Sport Policy & Development at Liverpool John Moores University.

 I am passionate about the Leicester and Leicestershire area, having grown up and lived here for my whole life.
 I want to add a new dimension to the Board through my varied sporting, political and religious background.

 Chair, Voluntary Action LeicesterShire

-I am the current Chair of Voluntary Action Leicestershire and alongside this Voluntary Coupled Support (VCS) experience, I have over 30 years of global business experience.
+I am the current Chair of Voluntary Action Leicestershire and alongside this Voluntary and Community Sector (VCS) experience, I have over 30 years of global business experience.

 I’m also Governor at Coventry University, Trustee of DSU, Governor of North Warwickshire & South Leicestershire College and a member of Governance Committee for Science Council.
 In addition, I sit on the board of Coventry University Colleges and Serious Games International as a Non-Executive Director

 I have an extensive board level experience of governance, strategic management, working with senior executives, influencing stakeholders and contributing to overall wellbeing of the organizations and their future sustainability within commercial and VCS sectors.